chrismpettyjohn/instinct-revised/docs/docs/Libraries/Web/Core/Services/Forum.md

 ## Description
 The Forum Service is responsible for any logic pertaining to website forums.

-**Please note** This functionality is independent of group forums and specified to Instinct,
+**Please note** This functionality is independent of group forums and specified to Instinct

 ## Usage
 ```typescript